owaits/ScreenMonkey.Help/reference/toolbar/schedule.md

 ## Live/Next Status
 The thumbnail, name and scheduled time for the currently live item is shown on the left.
 This will only show items played by the scheduler.

-On the right the next scheduled item is shown together with a countdown clock which counts down to the start time of the next scheduled item.
+On the right the next scheduled item is shown together with a countdown clock which counts down to the start time of the item.

 ## Table View
 The table in the lower half of the window shows a row for every scheduled clip and has the following columns.